-The commercial success of ARIKAYCE depends on continued market acceptance by physicians, patients, third-party payors and others in the healthcare community.
+The commercial success of ARIKAYCE depends on continued market acceptance by physicians, patients, third-party payors and others in the healthcare community and the commercial success of brensocatib, TPIP, or our other product candidates, if approved, will similarly depend on market acceptance.

 Despite receiving FDA, EC and Japan's MHLW approval of ARIKAYCE, market acceptance may vary among physicians, patients, third-party payors or others in the healthcare community.
 ARIKAYCE was the first product approved in the US via the LPAD pathway, and its approval under this pathway may impact market acceptance of the product.
-If ARIKAYCE does not achieve and maintain an adequate level of acceptance, it is not likely that we will generate significant revenue or become profitable.
 The degree of market acceptance of ARIKAYCE, which we launched in the US early in the fourth quarter of 2018, in Europe in the fourth quarter of 2020, and in Japan in the second quarter of 2021, is also dependent on a number of additional factors, including the following:

-- The willingness of the target patient populations to use, and of physicians to prescribe, ARIKAYCE; - The efficacy and potential advantages of ARIKAYCE over alternative treatments; - The risk and safety profile of ARIKAYCE, including, among other things, physician and patient concern regarding the US boxed warning and other safety precautions resulting from its association with an increased risk of respiratory adverse reactions, and any adverse safety information that becomes available as a result of longer-term use of ARIKAYCE; - Relative convenience and ease of administration, including any requirements for hospital administration of ARIKAYCE; - The ability of the patient to tolerate ARIKAYCE; - The pricing of ARIKAYCE; - The ability and willingness of the patient to pay out of pocket costs for ARIKAYCE (for example co-payments); - Sufficient third-party insurance coverage and reimbursement; - The strength of marketing and distribution support and timing of market introduction of competitive products and treatments; and - Publicity concerning ARIKAYCE or any potential competitive products and treatments.
+- The willingness of the target patient populations to use, and of physicians to prescribe, ARIKAYCE; - · The efficacy and potential advantages of ARIKAYCE over alternative treatments; - The risk and safety profile of ARIKAYCE, including, among other things, physician and patient concern regarding the US boxed warning and other safety precautions resulting from its association with an increased risk of respiratory adverse reactions, and any adverse safety information that becomes available as a result of longer-term use of ARIKAYCE; - Relative convenience and ease of administration, including any requirements for hospital administration of ARIKAYCE; - The ability of the patient to tolerate ARIKAYCE: - The pricing of ARIKAYCE; - The ability and willingness of the patient to pay out of pocket costs for ARIKAYCE (for example co-payments); - · Sufficient third-party insurance coverage and reimbursement; - The strength of marketing and distribution support and timing of market introduction of competitive products and treatments; and - · Publicity concerning ARIKAYCE or any potential competitive products and treatments.

 Our efforts to educate physicians, patients, third-party payors and others in the healthcare community on the benefits of ARIKAYCE have required and will continue to require significant resources, which may be greater than those required to commercialize more established technologies and these efforts may never be successful.
+If approved, the market acceptance of brensocatib, TPIP, or our other product candidates may vary among physicians, patients, third-party payors or others in the healthcare community and will depend on substantially similar factors.